quasarframework/quasar/docs/src/pages/app-extensions/development-guide/prompts-api.md

 Let's now focus on the structure of the returned Array which defines the questions.
 The sections below offer examples for the most used types of questions.

 ::: warning
 The following is not an exhaustive list of possible types of questions and by no means it describes the full API available.
-Check out [Inquirer.js](https://github.com/SBoudrias/Inquirer.js#readme) for that (which is used by Quasar CLI under the covers).
+Check out [Inquirer.js](https://github.com/SBoudrias/Inquirer.js#readme) for that (which is used by Quasar CLI under the hood).
 :::

 ## String